slickage/adness/README.md

 * bitcoin: The number of confirmations before a payment is considered paid
 * regions: The geographical regions that an auction/ad/bid can contain
 * rounds: The number of and configurations for each recalculation round
+* fakeAuth: bypass SMF Auth with a fake user for easy local testing
+* debugMode: enable if you want the noisy, colored express GET/POST messages

 **NOTES:**
 * Properties in config.js can be overriden using a [.env](http://ddollar.github.io/foreman/#ENVIRONMENT) file and [foreman](https://github.com/ddollar/foreman).